piteren/pypoks/README.md

 ```

 This script will train a set of agents with RL self-play.
 Script is preconfigured with many options that will fit for system with 2x GPUs (11GB).
-Trained agents available to download with a link above took about 30 hours to train.<br>
+Trained agents available to download with a link above took about 5 days to train.<br>

 While training, you may check the progress with TensorBoard (run `run_TB.sh`)